-Fig. 5.
-Revised JDL data fusion model from [3].
+Fig. 8: Revised JDL data fusion model from [2]

-In this section we will go through each of the levels and describe how the implementation of its functionalities can be supported by DyKnow.
+In this section we will go through each of the levels and describe how its functionalities can be implemented using the DyKnow middleware.
+By this we claim that the concepts provided by DyKnow are suitable for implementing parts of the JDL data fusion model.
 It is important to realize that DyKnow does not solve the different fusion problems involved, but rather provides a framework where different specialized fusion algorithms can be integrated and applied in a data fusion application.
+DyKnow also provides support for a number of special fusion problems, such as the fusion of several objects from a class into a single object of that class or the fusion of objects from many different classes into a single object of another class.